heistermann/myfirstrepo/README.md

 # myfirstrepo
 Just a repository to play around with.
+Now I changed the README file.